DZINTARI FOREST: Ideal Day Trip from Riga to Jurmala for Families with Autistic Children

 If you walk left along the beach (as you stand looking out to sea) then you will eventually join up with the stretch of beach called Majori.
 Here you can meet the famous Majori turtle and leave the beach to go and visit Jomas St, Jurmala's famous pedestrianised thoroughfare.

-GETTING FROM RIGA TO DZINTARI FOREST PARK
+HOW TO GET FROM RIGA TO JURMALA'S DZINTARI FOREST PARK

 Dzintari Forest Park is very accessible from Riga.
 Although you can easily drive between the two, it is just as easy and much more fun to get the train from Riga Central Station to Dzintari station - which is what we did.
 The journey took just less than 30 minutes and cost around 2 euros each way per person.
-For more information on using public transport read our Riga Roundup blog post.
+For detailed information on using public transport read our Riga Roundup blog post.

 Dzintari station is literally opposite the forest park so it is impossible to get lost!